-Think about it: all of your house can be seen from the street.
-That includes its architectural style, its roof, the door, windows, siding, and other features like porches, railings, and shutters.
+Think about it: all of your house can be seen from the street: the landscaping, entry, roof, doors, windows, siding, and other features like porches, railings, and shutters.
 It also includes the garage and the door on that garage.
 The space inside a garage that houses and protects your vehicles is called a bay and most contemporary homes have two or three.

 If your garage door is due for a remodel or upgrade, there are several ways to improve its appearance: replacing the door, painting it, or completely remodeling the garage itself.